-The ears of a dog – function & care
+The ears of a dog

 The ears are a dog’s second most important sensory organ.
 Like its nose, they are highly sensitive multi-tasking organs.
 If they become dirty or infected, it is important to clean and treat them in an appropriate way.